xarDeves/TFT_eSPI-Table/README.md

 A wrapper that makes it easier to create tables using the TFT-eSPI library

 # Disclaimer
-* This table is 'static' in nature.
+This table is 'static' in nature.
 While it is possible to alter its dimensions, the number of columns/rows remains fixed at runtime.
-* All of the internal data structures are dynamically allocated, plans for constexpr version are underway.

 # Examples
 ## 2x3